phac-nml/arboratornf/README.md

 ```

 Where the `samplesheet.csv` is structured as specified in the [Input](#input) section and `parameters.yaml` provides parameters for renaming metadata column headers, which may either be specified individually on the command line or collectively in a parameters file.

+Additional details on usage of the pipeline are found in [docs/usage.md](docs/usage.md).

 # Output